sloscotty/VoronMods/VoronZero/TopHat_Cam_Extension/README.md

-# TopHat Cam Extension for V0/0.1
+# NoNutz™ TopHat Cam Extension for V0/0.1

 ![](Images/THCE_Overview.jpg)

  A tophat extension that adds 7mm in height and a webcam below the tophat.
  It does not require replacing any parts on the tophat itself and can be considered a "drop-in" modification.
+No nuts required!

  The camera housing is designed around the [Arducam USB Camera Module with 8MP Sony IMX219](https://www.uctronics.com/download/Amazon/B0196.pdf)